khadijahW/Flash028/SonarSnyk/SonarSnyk.md

 Install the Snyk CLI:

 Open Command Prompt and run:
-cmd
-Copy
-Edit
-npm install -g snyk
+ cmd -> Copy ->Edit -> npm install -g snyk

 Authenticate Snyk:

-Run:
-cmd
-Copy
-Edit
-snyk auth
+Run: -> cmd -> Copy -> Edit -> snyk auth
-This will open a browser window where you can log in to your Snyk account.
+- This will open a browser window where you can log in to your Snyk account.
 Run Dependency and Secrets Scanning:

-Navigate to your project folder in Command Prompt: cmd
+Navigate to your project folder in Command Prompt: cmd -> Copy -> Edit cd C:\path\to\your\project

-Copy
-Edit
-cd C:\path\to\your\project
+# Scanning Dependencies
 Scan for dependencies:
-cmd
-Copy
-Edit
-snyk test
+cmd -> Copy -> Edit -> snyk test

+# Scanning for Secrets
 Scan for secrets:
 cmd
 Copy
 Edit
 snyk code

+# Sample Project
 4. Create and Analyze a Sample Project
 Create a Simple Project:
 Use a basic programming project for testing, e.g., a Node.js or Python project.
 Example: Create a simple Node.js app: cmd